Car Insurance Mileage Verification: What Happens If You Lie?

 Verisk MileageConfirm and Third-Party Analytics

 Some insurers use third-party analytics platforms — most notably Verisk's MileageConfirm — which aggregates odometer readings from state inspections, service providers, dealers, and DMVs, combined with predictive AI modeling to estimate actual mileage for vehicles with limited data history.
-Research suggests self-reported mileage data carries error rates of 15–20%, with some studies showing drivers underreport by an average of roughly 6,000 miles annually — which is exactly why automated verification tools have become industry standard.
+Research suggests self-reported mileage data carries error rates of 15–20%, and studies show that over half of policyholders underreport their mileage, with about 16% viewing it as acceptable — which is exactly why automated verification tools have become industry standard.

 Trusted by Thousands